 Keep the soil lightly moist and use the green onions as you need them.
 (I’ve read that you can treat ginger root the same way and would love to hear from someone who has tried this.

 Avocados.
 Rooting avocados is another kitchen windowsill project.
 The process is simple: take a clean avocado pit, insert four toothpicks and suspend the orb over a small glass of water.
 Place it on your sunny windowsill.
 Be sure to place it pointy side up and change the water frequently.
 Within a few weeks, the pit should split and a stem and roots will emerge.

 After a few months, this plant can be transferred to a pot filled with potting mix and returned to the sunny window.
 Rooting avocados is a lesson in patience since the fruit takes up to a year to mature on the tree.

 To acquire avocado pits, first, you must make break open a lot of avocados, which is a great excuse to make guacamole.
 Here is my favorite recipe.
 With simple recipes like this, attention to technique and ingredients can mean the difference between everyday and out of this world.

 Makes enough for a family of four

 - 4 avocados

 - Salt and freshly ground black pepper to taste

-1. You will need a sharp chef’s knife or paring knife, and a spoon.
+1. You will need a sharp chef’s knife or paring knife and a spoon.
 Slice avocados in half along the length.
 Use the spoon to remove and discard the pit.
 Use the knife to make 1/2 inch cuts through the flesh, diagonally left to right, then right to left.
-Scoop flesh of three avocados into a bowl.
-Reserve flesh of fourth avocado.
+Scoop the flesh of three avocados into a bowl.
+Reserve flesh of the fourth avocado.